 Here, we configure all the settings that affect your site’s ability to generate traffic automatically …

-As businesses spend more time on online marketing as a matter of business survival and competition, this puts more and more pressure on businesses to prioritize their time on other equally vital areas …
+As small businesses spend increasingly larger amounts of time marketing and promoting themselves online as a matter of business survival and competition, this leaves less time for under-resourced businesses to focus on other equally important areas …

-Another thing to consider is that, in addition to spending time promoting and marketing your business on a number of social sites, you are investing all of your efforts into virtual real estate that you have no control over.
-You don’t own Facebook, Twitter, or YouTube.
-These companies can make decisions that can dramatically impact your business without consulting you.
+One other thing to consider is that, in addition to spending time marketing and promoting your business on a number of social media sites, all of your efforts are going into virtual real estate that you don’t control.
+You don’t own Twitter, Facebook, or StumbleUpon.
+These companies can make decisions that can dramatically affect your business without requiring your input.
 Why invest so much effort and time building content on someone else’s real estate?
-With WordPress (self-hosted), you can have complete control of your own real estate and publish your content automatically to other online accounts.
+With WordPress (self-hosted), you can control your own virtual real estate and post your content automatically to other online accounts.

 The Benefits Of Automating The Traffic-Getting Process With WordPress

 What I’d like to show you now, is a free, simple, and effective strategy that lets you automate the traffic generation process with WordPress.

 With this strategy, you will be able to:

 Save time creating web content and other marketing channels (e.g. social media),

 Save money on content creation and unnecessary web marketing channels,